3rd October 2017

 In an important decision on concurrent delay and the prevention principle, Mr Justice Fraser has confirmed the ability of parties to allocate the risk of concurrent delay to a contractor.
 The decision is likely to provoke widespread re-consideration of what contract terms regarding Extensions of Time are appropriate and to have a significant impact on ongoing disputes where the parties have agreed bespoke terms regarding such Extensions.

-Sean Brannigan QC and Matthew Thorne of 4 Pump Court, instructed by Pinsent Masons, represented the successful defendant.
+Sean Brannigan KC and Matthew Thorne of 4 Pump Court, instructed by Pinsent Masons, represented the successful defendant.

 North Midland Building Limited v Cyden Homes Limited EWHC 2414 (TCC)